LaMonte Wade Jr Player Props: Giants vs. Cardinals

-The San Francisco Giants and LaMonte Wade Jr, who went 2-for-4 with a double last time out, take on Jordan Montgomery and the St. Louis Cardinals at Oracle Park, Monday at 9:45 PM ET.
+The San Francisco Giants, including LaMonte Wade Jr (.160 batting average in his past 10 games), take on starter Jake Woodford and the St. Louis Cardinals at Oracle Park, Tuesday at 9:45 PM ET.

-In his last appearance, he racked up two hits (going 2-for-4 with a double) against the Mets.

 LaMonte Wade Jr Game Info & Props vs. the Cardinals